-Join David Powers for an in-depth discussion in this video Implicit type casting, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Implicit type casting, part of PHP: Strict Data Types.

 - Implicit type casting, or type juggling as it's called…in PHP, generally works in a very intuitive way.…But if you're new to PHP, the way some strings…are handled in calculations might come as a surprise.…I've opened "juggle.php"…in the "ch01\01_02 folder"…of the exercise files.…Line two initializes a variable, "myVar,"…and assigns it the value 42.…Then myVar is passed to var_dump…to inspect the data type and value.…